Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 - Its members must agree to the deregistration

-- The company has no outstanding liabilities.
+- Have no outstanding liabilities

 - The company's assets do not consist of any immovable property located in Hong Kong